Recap Review

 No. Recap does not support futures, perpetuals, or margin trading.
 If you trade derivatives on Binance Futures, Bybit, or similar platforms, Recap cannot calculate those positions.
 You would need to track these manually or use a tool like Koinly that has derivatives support.

 Both work for UK taxes, but Recap was built specifically for HMRC rules.
-Koinly supports more countries and has more integrations, but Recap handles UK-specific requirements like share pooling and bed-and-breakfasting more reliably in my testing.
+Koinly and Recap list different country coverage and integrations.
+Recap lists UK share pooling and bed-and-breakfasting support.
+Compare current terms before you choose.
 If you only need UK tax reports, Recap is the safer choice.
 If you might move abroad or need more exchange support, Koinly offers more flexibility.

 Yes.
 Recap uses read-only API connections, meaning it can view your exchange data but cannot make trades or withdrawals.
 It is GDPR compliant, uses data encryption, and offers two-factor authentication.
 As a UK-based company, it follows British data protection regulations.
-I have been using it since 2022 without any security concerns.
+The platform's security architecture has drawn no material public incident reports, and its read-only API model limits exposure by design.

 No deposit required to explore